MedSafe-Dx (v0): Methodology & Results

 - Calibration: Does it express appropriate uncertainty when the clinical picture is genuinely ambiguous?

 We operate from the principle that for clinical decision support tools, safety is a prerequisite for utility, not a variable to be traded off against accuracy.
-A model with perfect diagnostic recall but frequent missed escalations is dangerous; one with modest recall but reliable safety gates is clinically useful.
+A model with perfect diagnostic recall but frequent missed escalations is dangerous; one with modest recall but reliable safety gates is a more credible candidate for further validation.

 0.5 Context: frontier models and architectural diversity